Time-out (sport): FIBA

 Under FIBA rules, each team is allowed two time-outs in the first half, three time-outs in the second half, and one time-out in each overtime period.
 Only two time-outs may be granted to each team during the last two minutes of the fourth quarter.

 Unlike in most other rule sets, only coaches are allowed to call time-outs.
 A time-out request may be made to the scorer's table at any time, but it may only be granted by a referee when the ball is dead and the game clock is not running.
 A time-out may also be granted after a scored goal, but only to the team that was scored upon.
 If a time-out is granted to the team in possession of the ball during the last two minutes of the fourth quarter or any overtime, the head coach of the team calling the time-out may choose to have the game resumed with a throw-in either from a designated line in the team's frontcourt or from the place in the backcourt nearest to where the game was stopped.

 In televised games, media time-outs may be used at the discretion of the game's organizing body.
 They may be up to 100 seconds long.
 One of these time-outs will occur in each quarter, but no media time-outs are allowed during overtime.
 If a time-out is requested by either team during the first five minutes of a quarter, this time-out will be considered a media time-out and will also be charged to the appropriate team.
 If neither team has requested a time-out by the first dead ball after the five-minute mark in a quarter, a media time-out shall be taken.
 This time-out is not charged to either team.

 Cricket

 During the 2009 season of the Indian Premier League of T20 cricket, the halfway point of each innings contained a seven-and-a-half minute television timeout, two-thirds of which were devoted to additional advertising time.

-After complaints by viewers and players (criticizing its commercial purpose and for breaking the flow of the game), the following season replaced them with two sponsored and compulsory two-and-a-half minute "strategic timeouts" that must be taken by each side at certain points during the innings; one must be taken by the bowling team between the 6th to 10th overs, and the batting team between the 13th to 16th overs.
+After complaints by viewers and players, criticizing its commercial purpose and for breaking the flow of the game, the following season saw them replaced them with two sponsored and compulsory two-and-a-half minute "strategic timeouts" that must be taken by each side at certain points during the innings: one must be taken by the bowling team between the 6th to 10th overs, and the batting team between the 13th to 16th overs.